 Newcomer Szene: What makes a good metal music for you?

 I love blast beats, mind-blowing shouts, knife-edged riffs and a little bit of melting melodies… and the lyrical part is one of the most important points in metal, at least for me.
 Sometimes it could be the voice against the merciless society or the rotten political world, it could raise an alert for our selfish behavior towards the invaluable planet earth, and it could show some philosophical point of view.
 I love the moment it bursts out and explodes all together through overwhelming tunes.
 I think metal could be the greatest tool for releasing your anger in the healthy way and giving you a chance to stare at yourself.

 Well, I often hear desperate moans from the people in bands how hopeless environment they are surrounded because of the internet.
-Illegal download have become ordinary and no one pays for music anymore.
-Tell the truth, I’m sick and tired of that kind of complaining.
-Instead of wasting time for depression, some of my support bands made much more positive actions with crowd funding campaigns and they have gained great results.
+They say like an illegal download have become ordinary and no one pays for music anymore.
+To tell you the truth, I’m sick and tired of that kind of complaining.
+Instead of wasting time for depression, some of my supported bands made much more positive actions with crowdfunding campaigns and they have gained great results.
 It showed there’s a lot of “pure metal fan” who would like to spend his/her money for metal.
 That’s great to see “pure passion under the good metal music” could be motivational for both of bands and fans.